-X CONTINUATION COVERAGE RIGHTS UNDER COBRA
+X. ARTICLE - CONTINUATION COVERAGE RIGHTS UNDER COBRA

-Under federal law, the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), certain employees and their families covered under health benefits under this Plan will be entitled to the opportunity to elect a temporary extension of health coverage (called "COBRA continuation coverage") where coverage under the Plan would otherwise end.
+Under the federal Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), certain employees and their families covered under health benefits under this Plan will be entitled to the opportunity to elect a temporary extension of health coverage (called "COBRA continuation coverage") beyond the time when coverage under the Plan would otherwise end.
 This notice is intended to inform Plan Participants and beneficiaries, in summary fashion, of their rights and obligations under the continuation coverage provisions of COBRA, as amended and reflected in final and proposed regulations published by the Department of the Treasury.
 This notice is intended to reflect the law and does not grant or take away any rights under the law.

 The Plan Administrator or its designee is responsible for administering COBRA continuation coverage.
 Complete instructions on COBRA, as well as election forms and other information, will be provided by the Plan Administrator or its designee to Plan Participants who become Qualified Beneficiaries under COBRA.
 While the Plan itself is not a group health plan, it does provide health benefits.
-Whenever "Plan" is used in this section, it means any of the health benefits under this Plan including the Health Care Flexible Spending Arrangement.
+Whenever "Plan" is used in this section, it means any of the health benefits under this Plan including the Health Flexible Spending Account.

-1. What is COBRA continuation coverage?
+01. What is COBRA continuation coverage?